Azure-Samples/azd-functions-sharepoint-webhooks/README.md

 </details>

-> [!WARNING]
-> The scope [`AppRoleAssignment.ReadWrite.All`](https://learn.microsoft.com/graph/permissions-reference#approleassignmentreadwriteall) is necessary to run the script, and requires the admin consent.

 #### Grant the managed identity effective access to a SharePoint site

-Navigate to the [Enterprise applications in the Entra ID portal](https://entra.microsoft.com/#view/Microsoft_AAD_IAM/StartboardApplicationsMenuBlade/) > Set the filter `Application type` to `Managed Identities` > Click on your managed identity and note its `Application ID`.
+Navigate to the [Enterprise applications](https://entra.microsoft.com/#view/Microsoft_AAD_IAM/StartboardApplicationsMenuBlade/) > Set the filter `Application type` to `Managed Identities` > Click on your managed identity and note its `Application ID`.
 In this tutorial, it is `3150363e-afbe-421f-9785-9d5404c5ae34`.
 Then, use one of the scripts below to grant it the app-only permission `manage` (minimum required to register a webhook) on a specific SharePoint site:

 > [!IMPORTANT]
-> The app registration used to run those commands must have at least the following permissions:
+> The app registration used to run those scripts must have at least the following permissions:
 > - Delegated permission `Application.ReadWrite.All` in the Graph API (requires admin consent)
 > - Delegated permission `AllSites.FullControl` in the SharePoint API (requires admin consent)